christocracy/cordova-plugin-background-geolocation/README.md

         desiredAccuracy: 10,
         stationaryRadius: 20,
         distanceFilter: 30,
-        debug: true // <-- enable this hear sounds for background-geolocation life-cycle.
+        debug: true, // <-- enable this hear sounds for background-geolocation life-cycle.
-    });
+        notificationTitle: 'Background tracking', // <-- android only, customize the title of the notification
+        notificationText: 'ENABLED' // <-- android only, customize the text of the notification });

     // Turn ON the background-geolocation system.
 The user will be tracked whenever they suspend the app.